 Strictly speaking, Thanksgiving isn’t a Jewish holiday, but there are lots of ways to infuse your celebration with Jewish meaning – including lots of recipes from ReformJudaism.org.
-Here are just a few of the recipes from our site that will make for the most delicious, Jewishly infused Thanksgiving celebration ever!
+Here are just a few recipes to make for a delicious, Jewishly infused Thanksgiving dinner at home this year.

 For the main event, we love Tina Wasserman's Roast Turkey with Vegetables, complete with "Tina's Tidbits" for cooking the bird.
 Then choose one or more of these warm, autumnal side dishes to accompany it: